Investigating Data Hierarchies in Multifidelity Machine Learning for Excitation Energies: Methods

 \subsection{Error Contours of MFML}

-The prediction error of the different ML and MFML models assessed in this work are given as mean absolute errors (MAE) which is calculated over the holdout test set as:
+The prediction error of the different ML and MFML models assessed in this work are given as relative mean absolute errors (RMAE) which is calculated over the holdout test set as:

 Due to the multifidelity data structure a simple cross validation approach cannot be used.
-Instead, the MAE of the MFML models is calculated for a 10-run average as proposed and implemented in ref.~\cite{vinod_2024_oMFML}, which accounts for the nested multifidelity data structure.
-For most ML approaches, the MAE is reported for increasing training set sizes, thereby resulting in a learning curve.
+Instead, the RMAE of the MFML models is calculated for a 10-run average as proposed and implemented in ref.~\citenum{vinod_2024_oMFML}, which accounts for the nested multifidelity data structure.
+For most ML approaches, the RMAE is reported for increasing training set sizes, thereby resulting in a learning curve.
 The learning curves is used as an indicator of the ability of the ML model to predict over unseen data.
 Learning curves form a major part of the analysis offered in this work.
-In addition to the usual MAE versus training samples learning curves, this work also studies the MAE versus cost of generating training data for the multifidelity model as first proposed and implemented in ref.~\cite{vinod23_MFML} for excitation energies.
+In addition to the usual RMAE versus training samples learning curves, this work also studies the RMAE versus cost of generating training data for the multifidelity model as first proposed and implemented in ref.~\citenum{vinod23_MFML} for excitation energies.